Her Majesty the Rose

 Tip: After shampooing use the rose infusion as a rinse.
 If your hair is very dehydrated, you can mist your hair throughout the day with the infusion.

-We use roses on our Bath Teas, Mist of Roses and, Radiance Mask, Floral Cleanser and Aqua Serum Elixir, click here to discover our products!
+We use roses on our Beauty Blends, Mist of Roses and, Radiance Mask, Floral Cleanser and Aqua Serum Elixir, click here to discover our products!